“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 On to, Olympic Weightlifting

-At school I had always hated team sports and did my best to get out of games lessons, which involved these elements.
+At school I had always disliked team sports (which is also possibly why I work for myself to this day, it’s far less complicated 😊) and did my best to get out of games lessons, often with a sick note, which involved these elements.
 BUT, there was one sport that I had always wanted to try my hand at.

 And in the late February of 2018, at the age of 46, I stopped my